tandav/Links/contract-job/study-plan.md

 # Contract Job Study Plan
 ## Learn SQL
+- `1st Priority`: by now focus on learning complex `SELECT` queries.
+Not going deep to optimisation, tuning and db-design until I learn how to do complex `SELECT`s with all kind of `JOINS` and all that stuff
 - [Database noob](../dev/databases/noob.md)
 - Khan Academy
 - [Self Paced | Stanford Lagunita](https://lagunita.stanford.edu/courses/DB/2014/SelfPaced/about)